⚡ The TL;DR Verdict

 🏰 Main Attractions & Sightseeing

 Sintra is a UNESCO World Heritage site, famous for its incredible density of fairytale palaces and grand estates.
-The most iconic is Pena Palace, a vibrant Romanticist castle perched atop a hill, offering panoramic views.
+The most iconic is Pena Palace, a chaotic Romanticist castle perched atop a hill, offering panoramic views.
 Don't miss Quinta da Regaleira with its mystical Initiation Well and intricate gardens, or the ancient walls of the Moorish Castle.
 Each site demands several hours, making Sintra ideal for deep dives into history and architecture.

 Cascais, by contrast, shines with its natural coastal beauty and charming town center.
 Key sights include the dramatic cliff formations of Boca do Inferno ('Hell's Mouth'), the picturesque Praia da Rainha (Queen's Beach), and the historic Citadel of Cascais, now home to a pousada and cultural center.
 While it lacks the grand palaces of Sintra, Cascais offers a delightful blend of scenic beauty and cultural strolls, often accompanied by fresh sea air.